 In addition to our teaching mission, CALS has a strong research focus.
-The College serves as Vermont’s Agricultural Experiment Station, which focuses on research that will serve the interest of Vermonters.
-In addition to the Experiment Station research dollars, our faculty brought in an additional 6.9 million dollars in 2007 in other sponsored research funding.
-Also, Off-campus research facilities are maintained which provide additional opportunities for student research at both the graduate and undergraduate level.
+The College serves as Vermont’s Agricultural Experiment Station, which focuses on research that will serve the interest of Vermonters and in 2018, our faculty brought in over $17 million in sponsored research funding.
+In addition, CALS maintains a number of off-campus research facilities which provide additional opportunities for student research at both the graduate and undergraduate level.

 As part of our Land Grant mission, CALS also plays a vital role in outreach to Vermonters, sharing the knowledge learned from our research with the public.
 In 2017, we welcomed UVM Extension back into the College, a reintegration that strengthens this outreach-research-education connection.
 As the University’s land-grant outreach education provider since 1913, UVM Extension focuses on solving current societal and environmental issues, and providing service to citizens of the state.